ionic-team/ionic-docs/src/content/theming/advanced.md

 }
 ```

-Note that the RGB formatted colors are the exact same color as the hex properties, but can now be used with `rbga()`.
+Note that the RGB formatted colors are the exact same color as the hex properties, but can now be used with `rgba()`.
 For example, `--ion-text-color-rgb` can now be used in the following way

 ```css
 body {